Software⏱️ 3 min read📅 2026-06-03

 Missing separator in Makefile causes error.
 Stop.

-1. Step 1: Identify and remove any spaces from variable expansions or function calls.
+1. Step 1: Identify any variable expansions within the affected rule or dependency list.

 Did this fix your problem?